 “This simple concept has broad implications for prevention and therapy of viral infections of great medical importance,” researchers concluded in their paper.

-Previous research out of Rockefeller University has investigated using viruses against antibiotic-resistant bacteria.
+has investigated using viruses against antibiotic-resistant bacteria.
 They’ve identified a weak point in bacterial armor that would allow a virus to enter and kill the bacteria without giving it a chance to develop resistance to it.